marthaurion/JRubiks/README.md

 - String input can be delimited by anything.
 Default is space.
 - Cube prints out faces.
 - Generalized functions for multiple sizes.
 Tested on 3x3, 4x4.
-- Cube rotations implemented as public functions.
+- Cube rotations implemented and added to valid notation allowed in input algorithms.

 Things to be done:
-- Generalized cube rotations.
-Need counter-clock and twice.
 - Create a scrambler.
-- Find a more elegant way to turn the faces that doesn't involve hard-coding things if possible.
 - Test generalized functions on higher-order cubes (5x5+).
 - Create a more visual representation of the cube.
-- Allow different types of delimiters for algorithm input.